DJDanl/cpp-docs.pt-br/docs/mfc/reference/cdockablepaneadapter-class.md

  O nome do perfil.

  [in] *nIndex*
- O índice do perfil (o padrão é a ID de controle da janela).
+ O índice do perfil (o padrão é a ID do controle da janela).

  [in] *uiID*
  A ID do painel.